 The SaaS marketing programs delivering the best unit economics in 2026 share a set of characteristics that look very different from the 2019 model.

 They treat expansion revenue as a marketing responsibility, not just a customer success responsibility.
 Forty to fifty percent of new ARR at best-in-class SaaS companies comes from upsells, seat expansion, cross-sells, and tier upgrades from existing customers.
-The best SaaS marketing programs include customer marketing, in-app messaging, and expansion campaigns that treat the existing customer base as the highest-value acquisition channel available.
-The 2019playbook largely ignored this.
-The 2026 playbook treats it as a primary revenue motion.
+The 2026 playbook treats the existing customer base as the highest-value acquisition channel available.

-They invest in brand as a performance multiplier rather than treating brand and performance as separate programs.
-Thecompanies with the lowest customer acquisition costs intheir categories are those with the strongest brand awareness among their target buyers — because brand recognition reduces the friction in every paid channel, shortens sales cycles, and generates the kind of inbound interest that no paid campaign can manufacture at the same cost.
-Brand investment is not a luxury for post-product-market-fit companies.
-It is what makes every other marketing program more efficient.
+They invest in brand as a performance multiplier.
+The companies with the lowest customer acquisition costs in their categories are those with the strongest brand awareness — because brand recognition reduces friction in every paid channel, shortens sales cycles, and generates inbound interest that no paid campaign can manufacture at the same cost.

 The Transition Is Not Painless

 None of this is easy to execute.
-Organic SEO and GEO programs require content investment before they return pipeline — which means justifying spend in channels that will not produce quarterly results to boards that are watching quarterly metrics.
-Customer marketing programs require coordination between marketing and customer success functions that are organizationally separate at most SaaScompanies.
-Brand investment requires patience and a measurement framework that connects brand metrics to revenue outcomes on a multi-quarter timeline.
+Organic SEO and GEO programs require content investment before they return pipeline — which means justifying spend in channels that will not produce quarterly results to boards watching quarterly metrics.

 The playbook that worked in 2019 was built for a specific market moment that has passed.
-The companies thatrecognize this first will have a compounding advantage over those that recognize it later.
-And the companies that never recognize it will keep spending two dollars to make one and wondering why the math keeps getting worse.
+The companies that recognize this first will have a compounding advantage over those that recognize it later.
+The agencies that haven't made this shift are covered in AI Turned PR Into a Content Machine — the structural argument for why content without distribution infrastructure is no longer a viable strategy.